SuerpX/Embedded-Self-Predictions/README.md

 2. The StarCraft need to be installed at the ~/ path.

-3. Clong the anonymous Tug-of-war env. https://github.com/osu-xai/sc2env
+3. git clone the Tug-of-war env. https://github.com/osu-xai/sc2env

 4. run the following command: